Sentiment Analysis of Mahabharata using F#

 |> Array.countBy id

-for book.
-So, first step is clean up the word set.
-That is the reason we are using unique terms.
-All terms are not present in data set we are having.
-So, there is need to take common terms.
-Again no more loops and conditions.
-They are two sets we need common terms so just intersect it.
-One line without performance over head.
-Now find out Sentiment details for that word and to get for book just fold it and do the sum of it.
+The slightly complicated-looking part is where we are trying to find the Sentiment Index for the book.
+So, the first step is to clean up the word set.
+That is why we are using unique terms.
+Not all terms are present in the dataset we have.
+So, we need to find common terms.
+Again, no more loops and conditions.
+They are two sets; we need common terms, so just intersect them.
+One line without performance overhead.
+Now find out the Sentiment details for that word, and to get the details for the book, just fold it and sum it.
 Done.

 let ZeroSentiment = {